brusznicki/multi-user-blog/README.md

 `mublog` needs some love if it will ever compete with the likes of [Wordpress](http://www.wordpress.com) Here are those features listed by order of importance, most important first:

-1. DevOps
+1. DevOps / Tests
-* Write basic tests
-** models including their validations and assocations ** handlers to ensure that expected permissions and behaviors are observed ** select and install a continuous integration tool [https://en.wikipedia.org/wiki/Continuous_integration](https://en.wikipedia.org/wiki/Continuous_integration).
+* models including their validations and assocations
+* handlers to ensure that expected permissions and behaviors are observed
+* select and install a continuous integration tool [https://en.wikipedia.org/wiki/Continuous_integration](https://en.wikipedia.org/wiki/Continuous_integration).
 (I am partial to [Codeship](https://codeship.com/))
 2. User controls
 * Admin screen to control users
 * User roles (admin, poster, reader)